FG Awards N2.2bn Contract for Local Assemblage of Magnus Training Aircraft

 Deji Elumoye in Abuja

-Already, a N2.2 billion contract has been awarded for the aircraft assembly to be sited in Zaria, Kaduna State with two of such aircraft to be ready before the end of the present administration in May, this year.
+Already, a N2.2 billion contract has been awarded for the aircraft assembly to be sited in Zaria, Kaduna State, with two of such aircraft expected to be ready before the end of the present administration in May, this year.

-The Aviation Minister, Senator Hadi Sirika, made this known Wednesday while speaking with newsmen after the Federal Executive Council (FEC) meeting presided over by Vice-President Yemi Osinbajo at the State House, Abuja.
+Aviation Minister, Senator Hadi Sirika, made this known yesterday, while speaking with newsmen after the Federal Executive Council (FEC) meeting presided over by the Vice President, Prof. Yemi Osinbajo at the State House, Abuja.

-He disclosed that his ministry presented two memoranda bordering on the local assemblage of Magnus aircraft and review of the cost of Instrument Landing System (ILS) in three airports by an additional N546.1 billion.
+He disclosed that his ministry presented two memoranda bordering on the local assemblage of Magnis aircraft and review of the cost of Instrument Landing System (ILS) in three airports by additional N546.1 billion.

 “So I’m happy to announce today is the reality.
-We will indeed assemble the Magnus aircraft and will continue to do so in not too distant future by God’s grace.
-The industry of civilization will begin to manufacture right here in the country aircraft.
-But while beginning by assembling these training aircraft, it will happen very soon.
+We will indeed assemble the Magnus aircraft and will continue to do so and not too distant future by God’s grace, the industry of civilization will begin to manufacture right here in the country aircraft.
+But why beginning by assembling these training aircraft, it will happen very soon.

-“So, the memoranda has been passed in Council.
-The manufacturer of the airplane is based in Hungary, and has local company called Ingenious to be done in Zaria.
+“So, the memoranda have been passed in Council.
+The manufacturer of the airplane is based in Hungary, and has local company called ingenious to be done in Zaria.
 And the total contract sum is N2,296,897,404 with the completion period of 18 months.

-“So this airplane is fully aerobotic, goes into aerobatics.
-And I think the Nigerian Air Force and the Air Force around the region will be interested and excited by this development, we are taking the lead in civil aviation .
-It is our intention to produce them here, assemble them here in policy when in the future, you know, sell them out to where we’re interested around the world.
+“So this airplane is fully aerobatic, goes into aerobatics.
+And I think the Nigerian Air Force and the Air Force around the region will be interested and excited by this development, we are taking the lead in civil aviation.
+It is our intention to produce them here, assemble them here and in the future, sell them out to where we’re interested around the world.

 “So this particular equipment, like we say, in aviation, most of the things that we do, I think that passengers don’t see, passengers are worried about the air conditioning system, the conveyor belt and the toilets within our facility within the terminal buildings.